Applied Mathematics Faculty

 nonlinear diffusion equations appearing in groundwater flow modeling and

 the analysis of their asymptotic behavior.
-He is PI on a $99,537 NSF
+He is PI on an NSF

 project titled `New approaches to the analytical solution of variable